 “There is a major medical need for a non-invasive method of measuring intracranial pressure in patients.
+Or when prescribing drugs based on sildenafil.
 Other groups have attempted various methods, yet the necessary accuracy compared to direct invasive measurement has been difficult to achieve.
 Nisonic can reference highly promising data in preliminary studies at SINTEF and UCT / Red Cross War Memorial Children’s Hospital and we are very pleased to support the further development of technology, “says Ingrid Teigland Akay, managing partner at Hadean Ventures.

 About Nisonic AS:

 Nisonic AS is a Trondheim, Norway, based medtech company that develops ultrasound technology focusing on neurological conditions.
 Nisonic is a spin-out from SINTEF, one of Europe’s largest independent research organizations.
 The company has been under management by Cofounder AS since its inception in 2017 and has been supported by Innovation Norway and the Norwegian Research Council.